davisschenk/connect-four/README.md

   Automatically fix code formatting before commiting

 # Protocol
-## Messages
+## Game Flow
-- Connect
+- Client connects to server
-Register user with server and set name
+- Client registers themselves with  the server and is provided a user ID
-- Join Game
-Join an existing game or create a new one if it doesnt exist
-- Move
-Drop a chip at a given location
-- Game State
-Get the updated game state from the server
+- Client requests a game